Homotopy commutativity in quasitoric manifolds: Introduction

 As mentioned above, every characteristic matrix over $\Delta^3$ is equivalent to \eqref{B}, so every quasitoric manifold over $\Delta^3$ is equivalent to $\C P^3$ (cf. \cite[Example 1.18]{DJ}).
 However, in general, it is quite hard to describe all characteristic matrices over a given simple polytope, and this is the case for $(\Delta^3)^n$ with $n\ge 2$ as in \cite{CMS}.
 Then one cannot immediately see how many nonequivalent quasitoric manifolds over $(\Delta^3)^n$ for $n\ge 2$ there are, whose loop spaces are (not) homotopy commutative.
-For each $n\ge 2$, we will construct infinitely many nonequivalent quasitoric manifolds over $(\Delta^3)^n$ such that half of whose loop spaces are homotopy commutative and the rest are not.
+For each $n\ge 2$, we construct an infinite family of homotopy nonequivalent quasitoric manifolds over $(\Delta^3)^n$, only half of them have homotopy commutative loop spaces.
 Let $B$ be as in \eqref{B}, and let

 For $k>0$ and $n\ge 2$, we define a $3n\times 4n$ matrix